 Although factors like patriotism, financial security and the chance to travel have persuaded men and women to enlist, sport has also played a major role in British Army recruitment.

-The British Army has long believed that sport prepares men for combat by increasing fitness, channelling aggression, and instilling discipline.
+The British Army has long believed that sport prepares men and women for combat by increasing fitness, channelling aggression, and instilling discipline.

 The British Army has established many of the sports we know and love today and helped to spread them throughout the world.

 Adventure training is an important part of life in the modern British Army.
 But Major Bronco Lane lost more than he expected on his expedition to Mount Everest in 1976.

 "First time @NAM_London today.
 Thoroughly enjoyed it.
 Thought the presentation & interpretation made the subject accessible..."

 Be the first to hear about our latest events, exhibitions and offers.
 Simply enter your email address below to start receiving our monthly email newsletter.

 National Army Museum, Royal Hospital Road, London, SW3 4HTRegistered Charity Number: 237902